benearnthof/MLPapers/Mathematics/The Mathematics of Diffusion.md

 Here, of course, the transported medium is not saline or iodine, but heat itself.

 #### 2. Methods of Solution When the Diffusion Coefficient is Constant

+Given a constant diffusion coefficient we can obtain a general solution to the diffusion equation which, in most cases, is either a series of error functions or related integrals or a series of trigonometrical functions.
+In the special case of diffusion on a cylinder, we obtain solutions in the form of a series of [[Bessel Functions]].